vim-scripts/Vizardry--Beniamine/README.md

     Result 1/20: tpope/vim-surround
     (surround.vim: quoting/parenthesizing made simple)

     Clone as "surround"?
-(Yes/Rename/DisplayMore/Next/Previous/Abort)
+(Yes/Rename/Displayreadme/displayHelp/Next/Previous/Abort)

 Press Y and you can immediately start surrounding things.
-You can also take a look at the README.md directly in vim by hitting 'd', Go to the next or previous script with 'n' and 'p' or abort 'a'.
+You can also take a look at the README.md directly in vim by hitting `d` or at the help using `h`, Go to the next or previous script with `n` and `p` or abort `a`.
 It's that easy.

-### Display readme on Invoke

-To view the readme, an other instance of vim is called, the command line can be configured:

-    let g:VizardryReadmeReader='view -c "set ft=markdown" -'

 Even plugins with vague or silly names can be found with Vizardry.
 Imagine you're running multiple instances of vim and need a package to sync registers.